9 min. read

 Google likes it when you interact positively with your customers, and rewards your business with visibility.

-Does it Matter If People “Like” My Reviews?
+Does It Matter If People “Like” My Google Reviews?

 Sometimes, SEO agencies will get requests from clients to get more people to “like” their GMB reviews.
 Does getting more likes actually help your rankings, though?